scientific-python/attach-next-milestone-action/README.md

 This action attaches the next open milestone to a given PR, if that PR was merged.

+Currently, this action only looks at milestones that can be parsed as version numbers.

 A typical job would look like this:

 ```yaml